-- Consent - generally we do not rely on or need your consent for most uses we make of your personal information, but we will need your consent to directly market our products and services to you by electronic communications channels (including, without limitation, SMS and MMS).
+- Consent - generally we do not rely on or need your consent for most uses we make of your personal information, but generally we will need your consent to directly market our products and services to you by electronic communications channels (including, without limitation, SMS and MMS).

 Where we are processing any sensitive special category personal information about you (for example personal information revealing racial or ethnic origin, religious or philosophical beliefs, or data concerning health) we also need to have one or more of the following legal bases for using your personal information.

 - Consent - where we have your explicit consent to do so.